bhar4t/bhar4t/articles/Polyfill-for-bind()-step-by-step.md

 cover: "implement-bind-polyfill.png"
 keywords: "Javascript, JS, Polyfill"
 author: "Bharat Sahu"
+description: "Polyfill is nothing but support to older browsers which doesn't have new methods.
+In this tutorial, you'll learn how to write the Polyfill for the `bind()` method in step by step."
 ---

 Polyfill is nothing but support to older browsers which doesn't have new methods.
 In this tutorial, you'll learn how to write the Polyfill for the `bind()` method in step by step.